 The AIFS Office is right in the heart of the city in one of the oldest parts of Prague conveniently located within walking distance of many shops and cultural sites.
 There is a student center, library and a computer lab in the office, with PCs for college work or leisure.
 Free printing is also available.
 Staff are always there to help with any issues that might arise.

-Tour a seasonal selection of the following: an inhabited cloister in Tišnov, Napoleon battle site in Austerlitz, wine country, central Mikulov town, Lednice park and castle, Historic Slavkov town, Brno, Gregor Mendel’s Garden and Museum, the Ossuary at St. James’ Church and the Moravian Karst cave complex.
+Tour a seasonal selection of the following: Napoleon battle site in Austerlitz, wine country, central Mikulov town, Lednice park and castle, Brno, Gregor Mendel’s Garden and Museum, the Ossuary at St. James’ Church, visit to Mucha’s Slav Epic Paintings at Moravský Krumlov, and the Moravian Karst cave complex.
 Dinner at Vinný sklep U Vrbů, a family-run winery in Hustopeče.
 Includes round-trip transportation, accommodations, and select entrance fees.

 Sightseeing tours of Market Square, Wawel Castle, Podgorze District, Wieliczka Salt Mine, and the Jewish Quarter, Kazimierz.
 Guided visit to the former concentration camp Auschwitz-Birkenau, now a memorial and museum.
 Free time to explore Kraków.
 Includes round-trip transportation, accommodations, daily breakfast, lunch and entrance fees.

-Hike, visit scenic viewpoints, reach the highest peak in the Elbe Sandstone Mountains (Děčínský Sněžník), and see the iconic Pravčická Brána, the largest natural arch in Europe.
+Hike, visit scenic viewpoints, reach the highest peak in the Elbe Sandstone Mountains (Děčínský Sněžník), and hike at Tisa rocks, the filming location of Narnia.
 Includes round-trip transportation, accommodations, breakfast, lunch, and entrance fees.

 Spend a weekend exploring the Czech spa town of Karlovy Vary (Carlsbad).
 Fee includes accommodations and transportation, breakfast, access to an indoor pool, tours of the ancient spring and Becher museum, and more.